 Data redundancy, although taking up extra space, adds to disk reliability.
-This means, in case of disk failure, if the same data is also backed up onto another disk, we can retrieve the data and go on with the operation.
-On the other hand, if the data is spread across just multiple disks without the RAID technique, the loss of a single disk can affect the entire data.
+This means, that in case of disk failure, if the same data is also backed up onto another disk, we can retrieve the data and go on with the operation.
+On the other hand, if the data is spread across multiple disks without the RAID technique, the loss of a single disk can affect the entire data.

-Key evaluation points for a RAID System
+Key Evaluation Points for a RAID System

 - Reliability: How many disk faults can the system tolerate?

 - Availability: What fraction of the total session time is a system in uptime mode, i.e. how available is the system for actual use?

 - Performance: How good is the response time?
 How high is the throughput (rate of processing work)?
 Note that performance contains a lot of parameters and not just the two.

 - Capacity: Given a set of N disks each with B blocks, how much useful capacity is available to the user?

 RAID is very transparent to the underlying system.
 This means, that to the host system, it appears as a single big disk presenting itself as a linear array of blocks.
 This allows older technologies to be replaced by RAID without making too many changes to the existing code.